Skip to main content

 4. Add Plenty of Fruit: Fruit is important in a sangria, so don't skimp on the fruit.
 We love adding apples, pears, and grapes to this sangria.
 Lemon and lime add a little citrus tang.
 Orange juice and slices of orange add sweetness.

 You'll find that the apples and pears absorb the wine and rum when you make your sangria in advance and let it sit.
-The fruit is a yummy bonus treat to munch from the sangria glass.
+The fruit is a yummy bonus treat to munch on from the sangria glass.

 6. Use Festive Glassware: You'll want to be sure you have a pretty glass pitcher for mixing your sangria.
 A clear pitcher is perfect so you can see the pretty fruit floating in the sangria.
 These wine glasses are fun, too!
 Everyone loves the fruit!